PhilipZwanenburg/cpp_advanced_features/examples/ex2/README.md

-This example demonstrates the basic usage of doxygen.
+This example demonstrates the basic usage of Doxygen.

 More detailed information can be found in the [Doxygen manual].